matthewdrees/matthewdrees.github.io/_posts/2022-09-30-the-rust-programming-language.md

 ## 2. Programming a Guessing Game

-Introduction to many common parts of rust language by [https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html](walking through a small program) that generates a random number between 1 and 100 and lets the user guess the number on the command line.
+Introduction to many common parts of Rust language by [https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html](walking through a small program) that generates a random number between 1 and 100 and lets the user guess the number on the command line.

 Variables are const by default.
 Nice!
 Const is such a pain in C++, between forgetting to make something const that should have been, or leaving something non-const to allow for moves.